AEFeinstein/Super-2023-Swadge-FW/tools/platformer/editor/editor-readme.md

 7. When you're done, use File -> Scripts -> export-tilemap-binary to export your level.
 Using the dialog box, select the filename/location to which it will be saved.
 Filenames must be limited to 12 characters including .bin extension!!
 8. Place the exported file in assets/platformer/levels.
 9. If you're overwriting an existing level file, delete the old version from the spiffs_image directory before building!
+10. Update the leveldef_t struct in mode_platformer.c to add your level to the game!

 # General rules for level creation:
 - Levels must be between 19x14 and 255x255 tiles in size.
 (Use Sprite -> Canvas Size to select a size)